leggedrobotics/rayen/readme.md

 **Bar** | :heavy_check_mark: |  :x: | :x: | :x:
 **RAYEN** | :heavy_check_mark: |  :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark:

-where :heavy_check_mark: denotes supported by the algorithm, :x: denotes not supported by the algorithm, and :large_orange_diamond: denotes supported by the algorithm but not implemented yet.
+where :heavy_check_mark: denotes supported by the algorithm and implemented in the code, :x: denotes not supported by the algorithm, and :large_orange_diamond: denotes supported by the algorithm but not implemented yet.

 ![](./rayen_equations.png)